nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/tUC5TainG2E/index.md

 sitemap:
   filename: sitemap.xml
   priority: 0.6
+tags:
+- Microsoft
+- Agile at Microsoft
+- Scrum at Microsoft
+- Scrum Training for Microsoft
+- Agile Scrum training for Microsoft

 ---
 {{< youtube tUC5TainG2E >}}

 Many of you have asked,  "How did I become the third Scrum training provider for Microsoft?"